kaitlynntnguyen/python-api-challenge/README.md

 # python-api-challenge
-## Part 1: Create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+## Part 1: WeatherPy: Use Python requests, APIs, and JSON traversals to analyze weather data
-I used the citipy Python library and the OpenWeatherMap API to create a representative model of weather across cities.
+I created a Python script to visualize weather data of over 500 cities at different distances from the equator I used the citipy Python library and the OpenWeatherMap API to create a representative model of weather across cities.

-#### Create Plots to Showcase the Relationship Between Weather Variables and Latitude
   - I used the OpenWeatherMap API to retrieve weather data from the cities list generated in the starter code and created a series of scatter plots to showcase the following relationships:
     - Latitude vs. Temperature
     - Latitude vs. Humidity